REPEAL THE 1958 FEDERAL SWITCHBLADE ACT

 Switchblade (auto, auto-open, automatic, switch) Knives

 The only United States law regarding auto-open (automatic) knives is referred to as the Federal Switchblade Act.
 The act regulates the manufacture and introduction of switchblades into interstate (crossing state lines) commerce.
-It has NO application to individual consumers, or most merchants who sell knives.
 It has NO application to laws WITHIN a state.

 The legislation (Public Law 85-623) was passed on August 12, 1958, and incorporated into law in two sections.
 The first section prohibits the importation and interstate commerce of switchblades or gravity knives, and the second section prohibits automatics from being mailed through the U.S. Postal Service (with some exceptions – See U.S. Title 18 below).

-- There is no federal restriction on the ownership, possession, or carrying of a switchblade knife.
-There are some states that have enacted laws regarding switchblades (see State Laws Regarding Auto-Open Knives).
-The majority of states allow auto-open knives.
+- No federal restriction exists on the ownership, possession, or carrying of a switchblade knife.
+Some states have enacted laws regarding switchblades (see State Laws Regarding Auto-Open Knives), but the majority of states allow auto-open knives.

 - There is no Federal restriction on the sale of auto-open knives within the 50 states.
-There are some state laws with restrictions regarding selling switchblades (see State Laws Regarding Auto-Open Knives).
+However, some state laws restrict the sale of switchblades (see State Laws Regarding Auto-Open Knives).

 - There are no Federal restrictions on other carriers, such as UPS or FedEx, regarding automatic knives.
 The Federal Switchblade Act only prohibits sending automatics through the U.S. Postal Service.